 Recovery disciplines for high-pressure turnarounds

-Recovery work fails when leaders confuse activity with control.
+Turnaround and recovery work on high-value assets fails when leaders confuse activity with control.
 The first requirement is to separate what must stabilize immediately from what can be improved later.

 Practical executive perspective